 When death finally comes to your life and you leave this world, and you leave your personality and your body behind, it will only take really a very short time.
 But in your mind you can be dying for hours, days and years—dying without living, living without gratitude, living without the experience that you are here to serve a greater purpose and that your life is moving in a certain direction.

 Now the emphasis on joy and gratitude does not deny the problems that you face, the situations that you must correct, the false obligations you must undo, the false attractions you must distance yourself from, the compromises that you must rectify, the bad decisions that you must correct and so forth.
 That is the work of life.
 That is your spiritual work and your practical work, but all along the way there is the experience of gratitude.

 Look at where you live and think how amazing it is that you could live in such a place.
 It is warm in the winter, dry in the rain.
 Look at all your comforts and conveniences, and think of the people who created these so that you could enjoy them.
 Be happy with what you have because you have so much already.

 Unless you are living in a state of extreme poverty, you have so much already.
 Look at your clothing.
 You have more than you need.
 You are rich.
 If you do not think you are rich, you should go somewhere where you would be rich, and you will see why you are suffering over nothing.

 Go into your bathroom and look at your medications and see what a miracle it is that they can exist, for many people in the world do not have access to these things.
 Look out upon your street.
 It is a miracle you even have a street or streetlights or a sidewalk and all the services that your city provides for you.
 How would you be if you did not have these things?

-Do not assume that you will always have these things, for the Great Waves of life are coming to the world and will deprive many people of many things.
+Do not assume you will always have these things, for the great waves of life are coming to the world and will deprive many people of many things.